 Milestones, Schedule, and Strategic Planning

-This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, opening of business, achievement of breakeven, etc. Any strategic planning, such as annual project or business objectives should be included here.
+This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, the opening of business, achievement of breakeven, etc. Any strategic planning, such as an annual project or business objectives should be included here.

-The Critical Risks and Problems
+Critical Risks and Problems

 Financial Data and Projections

 This section should include the outputs of a Financial Modelling exercise it shows the Sources and Uses of Funds, Three years of pro forma profit/loss statements, cash flows and balance sheets, and a Breakeven Analysis.
-All the assumptions that were made in the pro formas should accompany them on a separate narrative sheet.
+All the assumptions made in the pro forma should accompany them on a separate narrative sheet.
 The forecasts of revenues (sales) should tie in with the information learned in the Market Analysis.